PhishyOne/Phishtopia.com/README.md

 # Phishtopia.com
-A peaceful site for displaying the creativity of prisoners.
+A site for one hopeful web developer to display his projects.
 Home of StoreCalc Online (Coming Soon).